stephanzlatarev/norman/notes.md

 ============= MILESTONE 1 - Upgrade skills to work with memory

-- add skill to expand base
-  v select cluster for new base
-  v start moving probe to cluster already at 300 minerals v at each step select free cluster closest to probe v when probe is at cluster location select the location to build the nexus - hard-code the locations for DATA-C map v then build the nexus v then remove the accomplished goal "build a nexus"
-  - make sure the probe returns to harvesting
-  - make sure the skill can build a 2nd, 3rd, etc nexus
+- improve skill to build pylons to work on 2nd, 3rd nexus - build pylons relative to RESOURCES+NEXUS

-- add skill "Plan economy" which monitors stats, manages quotas, and creates build goals.

 - add skill to build gateway
 - add skill to train zealot

+- add skill to scout with zealots
 - add skill to attack with army

 - add skill to defend nexus with probes when facing worker rush

-- test against norman's previous version & upload to arena
+fix:

-- fix: chronoboost doesn't work the second time.
+  - chronoboost doesn't work the second time.
 Check if command is properly queued
-- fix: pylon location is changed during command.
+  - pylon location is changed during command.
 Check if command is properly queued.
 Check why issue more than one command.
-- fix: probe building pylon doesn't always go back to harvesting.
+  - probe building pylon doesn't always go back to harvesting.
 Check why

+check list:
+  - probes are built when enough free psi and when there are less than 16 per nexus. probes cannot be more than 16 x 4 = 64
+  - new pylons are created when needed free psi is less than 8
+  - new expansion nexuses are created when there are enough minerals
+  - all probes harvest minerals. when a new probe is trained it is assigned a mineral. when a probe finishes building, it returns to its mineral
+  - chronoboost is always used for all nexuses
+  - the count of gateways matches the speed of gathering resources
+  - zealots are trained when there are minerals
+  - army scouts when enemy is not in sight
+  - army attacks when enemy is in sight
+  - worker rush is countered
+  - expansion locations for all arena maps
+  - no crashes vs old norman and vs lucid when playing in arena

+upload to arena

 ============= MILESTONE 2a - Use stalkers in army

 - improve skill "know how to select mineral field for harvest" to select the mineral field that is closest to nexus and then closest to probe

 - improve skill "build a pylon" with goal sequence "Select nexus", "Map area around nexus", "Select location", "Select builder"

+- add skill "Plan economy" which monitors stats, manages quotas, and creates build goals.

 ============= MILESTONE 2b - Use stalkers in army